 A web server comes as a part of a larger packet of intranet and internet related programs for serving Email facility, building or publishing web pages and downloading request for File transfer protocol (FTP) files.
 Choosing a suitable Web server depends on how well it works with the operating systems and other servers, its capability to handle server-side programming, security characteristics with particular publishing.

-Talking about the most basic level, whenever a browser requires a file which is hosted on a web server, browser requests for a file via hyper text transfer protocol.
-On reaching an exactly correct web server, HTTP server accepts the request, in case of not finding the requested document the same sends it back to the browser through HTTP.
+Talking about the most basic level, whenever a browser requires a file that is hosted on a web server, browser requests for a file via hypertext transfer protocol.
+On reaching an exactly correct web server, the HTTP server accepts the request, in case of not finding the requested document the same sends it back to the browser through HTTP.

 About Static and Dynamic